yuzhouhe2000/Video_Conference_Enhancer/README.md

 TODO:

+- [X] Template for flask app + a basic denoiser model

 - [ ] Using voice activity detection to reduce denoiser computation, and also prevent distortion when no speech is detected

 - [ ] Adjust sound volume (mono/bi channel) by speaker position